 Patient Agency and Informed Decisions

-A recent directive from the Centers for Medicare and Medicaid Services (CMS) is designed to empower patients during these transitions.
-CMS issued a Final Rule in September 2019 that changed discharge planning requirements for all home health agencies and providers.
+The Centers for Medicare and Medicaid Services (CMS) aimed to empower patients during these transitions by issuing a Final Rule in September 2019 that changed discharge planning requirements for all home health agencies and providers.

 The goal is to encourage patients to take a more active role in their care transitions from the hospital into other settings, support patient choice for post-acute care, and avoid having hospital discharge planners steer patients toward a preferred provider.
 The rule emphasizes that agencies must continue to abide by the IMPACT Act and home health Conditions of Participation, as noted in Home Health Care News.